pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

 We said, "Let function `try` return us a value of type `Either IOException String`, which contains either value of type `IOException` (when something happened while reading a file) or a value of type `String` with the contents of file".

-Next, check was it successful:
+Next, check if it was successful:

 ```haskell
 case result of